Sweet Georgia Peach FAQ

 Do you allow walk-in customers?

 Yes, walk-in customers are always welcome at the peach packing shed.
-You can take a tour of our peach packing shed, purchase fresh peaches and baked products, preserves, cookbooks and more.
+You can watch as the peaches go through our packing house, purchase fresh peaches and baked products, preserves, cookbooks and more.

 Click here for the location and directions.